 At an affordable price point, Taco Tuesday’s two-in-one juicer and margarita machine can make a host of blended drinks.
 The 32-ounce unit is specifically designed for easy happy hours.
-There’s a blender, built-in lime juicer, salt and sugar rimmer, and serving pitcher, plus four 8-ounce margarita glasses.
-It also boasts a useful pulp control feature that lets you customize the amount of pulp in your drink.
-Choose between large, small, or no pulp at all.
+There’s a built-in lime juicing cone (there are two interchangeable sizes), salt and sugar rimmer, and serving pitcher, plus four 8-ounce margarita glasses.
+It also boasts a useful pulp control filter that lets you customize the amount of pulp in your drink: Choose between large, small, or no pulp at all.

 The mixing pitcher also includes built-in measurement markings that allow you to mix your cocktail right in the vessel.
-Once your drinks are blended, pop off the pitcher and use it to dispense your margaritas into the included glasses.
+Once your additional ingredients are mixed in, pop off the pitcher and use it to dispense your margaritas into the included glasses.